KvColorPalette/KvColorPalette-iOS/README.md

 We welcome contributions!
 Please fork the repository, make your changes, and submit a pull request.
 Ensure your code adheres to the established guidelines.

 # License
-kv-ios-color-pallet is licensed under the [MIT License](https://github.com/KvColorPallet/KvColorPallet-iOS/blob/main/LICENSE).
+`KvColorPallet-iOS` is licensed under the [MIT License](https://github.com/KvColorPallet/KvColorPallet-iOS/blob/main/LICENSE).

 # Feedback
 For questions, suggestions, or issues, please open an issue on GitHub or contact us at kavimalw@gmail.com.